-Cluster cottage units shall be 2.5 stories or less, and shall provide 1.5 parking spaces per unit.
-Front loaded or rearloaded common parking garages shall be permitted for cluster cottage units.
+Cluster cottage units shall be 2.5 stories or less, and may provide 1.5 parking spaces per unit subject to approval by the Zoning Administrator at the site plan stage.
+Front loaded or rear-loaded common parking garages shall be permitted for cluster cottage units.